Itinerary & Map

 Arrive in Egypt

 Following your flight you transfer to your first night’s accommodation and check in.
-This family friendly hotel is close to the pyramids, so while it is a fair way from the airport, there is less distance to cover for the sightseeing the next day.
-The rooms are comfortable and spacious with air conditioning.
-The swimming pool is one of the largest in Cairo and if you fancy a stroll, why not go for a wander in the hotel's beautiful garden.
+This family friendly hotel is located close to the Egyptian Musuem, it is 30 minutes transfer from the airport, there is less distance to cover for the sightseeing the next day.
+The rooms are comfortable and spacious with air conditioning and there is a swimming pool to cool down in after your flight and transfer.
+The welcome meeting will be that evening around 6 pm.

 Giza pyramids - Overnight Train

-Overnight sleeper train (C) 2 bed bunks in couchette berth - 1 night (BD)
+Overnight sleeper train - Breakfast and dinner included - 2 bed bunks in couchette berth with inter-connecting door for family of 4.

 Arriving in Aswan in the morning, you see that it is here that the Nile runs deep and fast between granite rocks as the desert encroaches on the river.
 Even to travellers in ancient times, the town was legendary as the entrance to the kingdom of Nubia.
 Today it’s still something of a frontier town, where the Arab Middle East meets black Africa.
 With its mixed population of Egyptians and Nubians, Aswan is quite unlike any other town in the country, and a fascinating place to visit.
 By virtue of its position on the old caravan route, it has always been a trading centre and we thoroughly recommend a visit to the packed bazaar where merchants display a wealth of exotic spices, carpets, leather goods and countless other wares.
 Kids will be thrilled by the sight of donkey carts and men in flowing robes and turbans.
 The climate in winter is almost perfect – hardly a drop of rain falls here and the temperature hovers around 25 degrees C. In the afternoon there may be time to take a boat out to visit the temple of Isis at Philae.
 There are many other sites to be seen around Aswan and your Group Leader may be able to organise some, for example to the remarkable Unfinished Obelisk or a fun camel ride (all additional charge).
 In the afternoon there is a boat trip along the Nile to Elephantin Island where you can go for a swim and climb the sand dune while learning the tales of the nubian community before to head to a Nubian village where you enjoy dinner at one of the local houses.

-Hotel Isis Corniche (AAA) - 1 night - Swimming Pool (BD)
+Hotel Isis Corniche - Swimming Pool - Breakfast and dinner included

 Nile Felucca Journey